Watch the video above and talk about it with a group or mentor. Learn more

 Ephesians 6:4 Fathers, do not provoke your children to anger by the way you treat them.
 Rather, bring them up with the discipline and instruction that comes from the Lord.

-Parenting is a progression
+Parenting Is a Progression

 Don’t forget that your parenting strategies should change as your kids grow.
 When they’re young, your role is to keep their environment safe and small.
 As they grow, you widen the boundaries and allow for other factors to play a part.
-By the time they hit the teen years, your role as parent becomes less authoritarian.
+By the time they hit the teen years, your role as the parent becomes less authoritarian.
 You should become more of a trusted guide.
 These adjustments are necessary for your teens to mature and eventually leave your home to become productive young adults.